-Muse Stories: The Unusual History of Every Thing
+Welcome to The Unusual History of Every Thing, Season 3!

 If you love weird history mixed with archaeological findings and some entertaining stories, then Melanie & Karen have a podcast for you!

-New podcasts are posted the 2nd and 4th Tuesday on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
-Check them out and don't forget to subscribe!
-Also, please leave a review on iTunes.
+New episodes air every Tuesday on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
+Check them out and don't forget to subscribe and leave a review!

-Muse Stories is written and produced by Melanie Dellas and Karen Lacy, directed and edited by Jessica Crossman.
+The Unusual History of Every Thing is co-hosted, written and produced by Melanie Dellas and Karen Lacy.

 Season 3, Episode 19

 Most of us know about Santa Claus and his cranky counterpart, Krampus, but did you know that Santa has several other “companions” that lurk around during the Christmas season?
 Many European cultures welcome good ole’ St. Nick, but they also fear the spirits who follow to punish the bad.
 From zombie horses to mean yule cats, some of us may have more to worry about than just Krampus!